The CIX VFR Club

 General

-1. Membership is open to anyone who uses Microsoft Flight Simulator or X-Plane.
-Membership of Collaborative Information Xchange (CIX) itself is not a requirement.
+1. Membership is open to anyone who uses one of the Microsoft Flight Simulator family or X-Plane.
+Membership of the commercial organisation

-3. Applicants must provide, as a minimum, their real name, a valid email address, their VATSIM ID number and their normal country of residence.
 Other optional information will be requested when the applicant receives their initial response from the Membership Secretary.

 4. There will be two categories of membership - Full and Associate.